Antarctic bottom water

-The Antarctic bottom water (AABW) is a type of water mass in the Southern Ocean surrounding Antarctica with temperatures ranging from −0.8 to 2 °C (35 °F) and salinities from 34.6 to 34.7 psu.
+The Antarctic bottom water (AABW) is a type of water mass in the Southern Ocean surrounding Antarctica with temperatures ranging from −0.8 to 2 °C (35 °F) and absolute salinities from 34.6 to 35.0 g/kg.
 As the densest water mass of the oceans, AABW is found to occupy the depth range below 4000 m of all ocean basins that have a connection to the Southern Ocean at that level.
+AABW forms the lower branch of the large-scale movement in the world's oceans through thermohaline circulation.

-The major significance of Antarctic bottom water is that it is the coldest bottom water, giving it a significant influence on the movement of the world's oceans.
-Antarctic bottom water also has a high oxygen content relative to the rest of the oceans' deep waters.
-This is due to the oxidation of deteriorating organic content in the rest of the deep oceans.
-Antarctic bottom water has thus been considered the ventilation of the deep ocean.
+AABW forms near the surface in coastal polynyas along the coastline of Antarctica, where high rates of sea ice formation during winter leads to the densification of the surface waters through brine rejection.
+Since the water mass forms near the surface, it is responsible for the exchange of large quantities of heat and gases with the atmosphere.
+AABW has a high oxygen content relative to the rest of the oceans' deep waters, but this depletes over time.
+This water sinks at four distinct regions around the margins of the continent and forms the AABW; this process leads to ventilation of the deep ocean, or abyssal ventilation.